Neolithic / Bronze Age Stone Circle

 About 370 metres south of the circle across the open fields is the strange rock outcrop of Robin Hood's Stride (on the left of the second photograph below).
 It is suggested that it may have served as a sacred hill alter and may indeed be the reason for the construction of the stone circle on this particular spot as from the centre of the circle the midsummer full moon at its maximum elevation is seen to pass behind and between two natural stone pillars on top of the hill.
 Interestingly a cup and ring marked rock was discovered as recently as 2001 between, but not quite in line with, Robin Hood's Stride and Nine Stone Close perhaps hinting at the significance of the relationship between the circle and the outcrop.

 There are several legends and myths attached to this circle, one claims that the stones dance at midday, another says they dance at midnight, while locals in the 19th century claimed that strange lights were sometimes seen in nearby wood.
 Another story recorded in the 19th century tells of a farm labourer who found a clay pipe at the stones, and when he smoked it, was able to see through the surface of the earth near one of the stones to a land inhabited by fairy folk.

 Date: Late Neolithic or early Bronze Age

-Looking south from the circle to the natural rock outcrop of Robin Hood's Stride is silhouetted against the winter sky.
+To the left the rock outcrop of Robin Hood's Stride is silhouetted against the winter sky.